 Safety and security

-Border areas: We strongly advise you not to travel within 80 km of Venezuela's border with Colombia, because of risks from terrorist groups and cross-border political tension.
+Border areas: We strongly advise you not to travel within 80 km of Venezuela's border with Colombia due to risks from terrorist groups and cross-border political tension.
 This affects travel to parts of Bolivar, Amazonas, Apure, Tachira, Zulia and Barinas that are within 80 km of the border.
 Colombian terrorist groups, such as the FARC and ELN, and narcotic gangs are active along Venezuela's border with Colombia, Brazil and Guyana.
-Kidnapping for ransom in these areas has resulted in the death of victims, including foreigners.
+Kidnapping for ransom in these areas has resulted in the death of hostages, including foreigners.
 The Venezuelan military conduct search and arrest operations to maintain law and order in border regions.

 Troop movements and border closures could occur at short notice.